 - Keep auditable proof of approval – You should always keep proof of your candidates’ agreement to share their details with a third party.
 Automating this process can save you a lot of time.

 - Create a workflow to delete data – Any candidate can ask to be forgotten or removed so put a workflow in place to do so.

-At DB Charles Recruitment, we will adhere to all the requirements of GDPR when it’s introduced in May and ensure all candidate and client information is stored, collected and used safely.
+At DB Charles Recruitment, we adhere to all the requirements of GDPR and ensure all candidate and client information is stored, collected and used safely.
 That’s all part of our commitment to becoming the trusted recruitment partner of our clients and candidates.